telerik/kendo-intl/docs/num-formatting/index.md

         formatNumber(0.45678, "e0"); // 5e-1

-  Apart from setting a string, the standard formats can also be specified by passing an object with the style option.
+  Apart from setting a string, you can also specify the standard formats by passing an object with the style option.

         import { formatNumber } from '@telerik/kendo-intl';